iotauth/iotauth/examples/file_sharing/README.md

 1. Change directories to *$ROOT/examples/file_sharing/*.

 2. Run 'python3 secure_file_system_manager.py file_system_manager.config' to execute the file system manager.

+3. Press the password for the database to get previous information.

 ### To run example entities written in C language